overcommitted-dev/tech-book-club/README.md

 ### How It Works
 - Asynchronous discussions happen right here in GitHub Discussions
 - Weekly schedule with new discussion posts every Tuesday
-- Community chat available in our Discord server (link in discussions)
+- Community chat available in our Discord server: https://discord.gg/d9gZyYuqKd
 - Synchronous wrap-up planned with the author (details TBD)

 ### Schedule